ndiego/icon-block/readme.txt

 = Why is the block not working for certain users? =

-WordPress only allows Administrators and Editors to save SVG content.
+WordPress only allows Administrators and Editors to save "Unfiltered HTML" content, which includes SVGs.
 The Icon Block will not work properly for users who are at the Author level or lower.

+Note that WordPress multisite installations have additional restrictions.
+"Unfiltered HTML" is restricted to Super Admins on multisite.
+To enable "Unfiltered HTML" content for site Administrators and Editors, you will need to use a [code snippet](https://kellenmace.com/add-unfiltered_html-capability-to-admins-or-editors-in-wordpress-multisite/), the [Unfiltered MU](https://wordpress.org/plugins-wp/unfiltered-mu/) plugin, or something similar.
+Regrettably, this is a WordPress restriction and needs to be handled outside of the Icon Block.

 == Screenshots ==